Clifford Miranda: International career

-Miranda made his debut against Pakistan in 2005.
+Miranda made his senior international debut for India against Pakistan in 2005.
 During the Bob Houghton era, Miranda became a regular member of Houghton's team due to his ability to dribble and deliver deadly crosses from the left side of the field.

 Miranda was a part of the Nehru Cup winning squads of 2007 and 2009 and helped Baichung Bhutia, the then captain of the Indian team lift the 2008 AFC Challenge Cup.
 He was also a member of the India team that participated in the 2011 Asia Cup in Qatar.